Oil Moves Higher as Brent Crude Tops $60 a Barrel

-Oil prices pressed higher Friday morning, with Brent crude topping the elusive $60-a-barrel mark for the first time in more than two years.
+Oil prices pressed higher Friday, with Brent crude topping the elusive $60-a-barrel mark for the first time in more than two years amid hopes that OPEC will continue curbing output.

 Continue Reading Below

-Brent hit a two-year high Thursday, settling at $59.30 a barrel, helped by declining inventories of fuel and optimism that the Organization of the Petroleum Exporting Countries will likely extend a deal to limit production and rein in global oversupply.

-Analysts and market participants said Friday's move higher was fueled by technical factors, with more traders piling in as prices rose.
-But the fundamental outlook has also shifted, with stockpiles falling and questions about the growth rate of U.S. shale output also fueling gains.
+The $60 threshold is one that oil producing nations and bullish investors have been eyeing all year.
+They've often been frustrated: despite production cuts by the Organization of the Petroleum Exporting Countries and other major exporters, rallies have been fleeting.

+But the outlook has shifted in recent weeks, with oil prices posting weekly gains three weeks in a row.
+Brent prices rose 4.66% this week and West Texas Intermediate, the U.S. benchmark, rose 3.97%.

 "It's been a slow train coming," said Mark Benigno, co-director of energy trading at INTL FCStone, but investors have come around to the idea that OPEC's efforts are paying off.
-"It's happening the way they were hoping it would," Mr. Benigno said.
+"People wrote off the story like, 'forget OPEC.'
+But it's happening the way they were hoping it would," Mr. Benigno said.

+Crude and fuel stockpiles have declined steadily, and demand is growing.
+Saudi Arabia and Russia have thrown their support behind extending production cuts through the end of 2018.
+Near-term Brent prices are higher than prices for oil delivered in future months, a market structure that indicates tighter supplies available for immediate delivery.

 Continue Reading Below